moby/moby/docs/admin/configuring.md

 The command line reference has the [complete list of daemon flags](../reference/commandline/daemon.md) with explanations.

+### Daemon debugging

+As noted above, setting the log level of the daemon to "debug" or enabling debug mode with `-D` allows the administrator or operator to gain much more knowledge about the runtime activity of the daemon.
+If faced with a non-responsive daemon, the administrator can force a full stack trace of all threads to be added to the daemon log by sending the `SIGUSR1` signal to the Docker daemon.
+A common way to send this signal is using the `kill` command on Linux systems.
+For example, `kill -USR1 <daemon-pid>` sends the `SIGUSR1` signal to the daemon process, causing the stack dump to be added to the daemon log.

+> **Note:** The log level setting of the daemon must be at least "info" level and above for
+> the stack trace to be saved to the logfile.
+By default the daemon's log level is set to
+> "info".

+The daemon will continue operating after handling the `SIGUSR1` signal and dumping the stack traces to the log.
+The stack traces can be used to determine the state of all goroutines and threads within the daemon.

 ## Ubuntu

 As of `14.04`, Ubuntu uses Upstart as a process manager.
 By default, Upstart jobs